Prathmesh-Gupta/DevRev_Hiring-Assignment/README.md

 Setup/Installation

-Download and Extract the provided source code zip file. (download button is located below)
+Download and Extract the provided source code zip file.

 Open your Terminal/Command Prompt window. (make sure to add "python" and "pip" in your environment variables)